grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 When ECHConfig update verification fails, clients MUST NOT compromise the security or privacy guarantees of ECH.
 If ECH was accepted but the update verification failed, the connection proceeds normally without caching the new configuration.
 This represents a safe failure mode where connectivity is maintained but key rotation is delayed.

 If ECH was rejected and the update verification also fails, the client lacks a valid configuration for retry.
 In this case, the client SHOULD NOT proceed with the connection using the outer SNI for application data, as this would violate ECH's privacy goals.
-The client MAY attempt to obtain a valid configuration through other means (such as DNS with DNSSEC) or treat the connection as failed.
+The client MAY attempt to obtain a valid configuration through other means (such as DNS) or treat the connection as failed.

 Servers MAY include multiple ECHConfigs with different authentication methods to maximize the probability of successful verification.
 Clients SHOULD process these in order and use the first configuration that successfully verifies.

 In distributed deployments, only servers with access to the appropriate signing keys can generate valid ECHConfig updates.
 This prevents unauthorized intermediaries (such as CDN nodes) from injecting malicious configurations.
 If a server sends an update that cannot be verified, the client simply ignores it and continues with its existing configuration.
 While this could potentially lead to the use of outdated configurations, it prevents compromise of the ECH mechanism itself.

-DNSSEC authentication relies on the security of the DNS hierarchy.
-Implementations MUST properly validate the entire DNSSEC chain from the ECHConfig's zone to a trusted anchor.
-If the validation chain cannot be completed, the update MUST be rejected.

-Algorithm agility is provided through the TLS SignatureScheme registry for RPK, standard PKIX certificate algorithms, and DNSSEC's algorithm negotiation mechanisms.
+Algorithm agility is provided through the TLS SignatureScheme registry for RPK and standard PKIX certificate algorithms.
 Implementations SHOULD support commonly deployed algorithms and MUST be able to handle algorithm transitions.

 ### Denial of Service Considerations

-Signature verification introduces computational costs, particularly for DNSSEC validation.
+Signature verification introduces computational costs.
 However, these operations occur only during ECH configuration updates, not on every connection.
-The additional data in EncryptedExtensions (certificates or DNSSEC records) may increase message sizes, potentially causing fragmentation in some scenarios.
+The additional data in EncryptedExtensions (certificates) may increase message sizes, potentially causing fragmentation in some scenarios.
 Implementations SHOULD be aware of message size limits, particularly in QUIC deployments.

 Attackers cannot force servers to send signed ECHConfigs without establishing TLS connections.
 Standard TLS denial-of-service mitigations (rate limiting, stateless cookies) apply equally to this mechanism.